Jkan1/computer-science/Java.md

 * When to use Byte Stream over  Character Stream?
     * Byte oriented reads byte by byte.
 A byte stream is suitable for processing raw data like binary files.

+* Names of character streams typically end with Reader/Writer and names of byte streams end with InputStream/OutputStream
+* It is always recommended to close the stream if it is no longer in use.
+This ensures that the streams won't be affected if any error occurs.